garrandall/popular-music-data/tracks/sorry-seems-to-be-the-hardest-word-elton-john.md

 What do I do when lightning strikes me?
 What have I gotta do?
 What have I gotta do?
-Ooh, and sorry seems to be the hardest word
+Oh, and sorry seems to be the hardest word